stcorp/netcdf-compare/README.md

 # netcdf-compare

 Netcdf-compare is a netCDF comparison tool.
 It comes with a variety of command-line options to determine what exactly should be compared and how.
-For example, it is possible to compare two specific variables, using specific absolute and/or relative tolerance limits.
+For example, it is possible to compare only two specific variables, using specific absolute and/or relative tolerance limits.

 Netcdf-compare is implemented in Python, using the numpy and netCDF4 libraries.